-The U.S. Army Corps of Engineers (USACE) regulations require each of its district offices to develop a DMMP for all Federal Navigation Projects for which there is an indication of insufficient placement or disposal capacity to accommodate maintenance dredging for the next 30 years.
-A DMMP addresses a wide range of environmentally acceptable, cost-effective, and practicable alternatives for the management of dredged material, culminating with the selection of a base plan and a recommended plan that ensures that sufficient capacity for dredged material placement exists for a project or group of projects for the required 30-year planning period.
+The U.S. Army Corps of Engineers (USACE) regulations require each of its district offices to develop a DMMP for all Federal Navigation Projects for which there is an indication of insufficient placement or disposal capacity to accommodate maintenance dredging for the next 20 years.
+A DMMP addresses a wide range of environmentally acceptable, cost-effective, and practicable alternatives for the management of dredged material, culminating with the selection of a base plan and a recommended plan that ensures that sufficient capacity for dredged material placement exists for a project or group of projects for the required 20-year planning period.
 The range of alternatives includes those that may provide environmental or commercial benefits through beneficial use of dredged material.
 The scope of a DMMP may also include private dredging projects that are geographically related to the federal project(s), which may require the sponsors of those projects to provide non-federal funds to support the additional work.

 The DMMP process involves a phased approach.
 The first phase, a Preliminary Assessment, draws on existing information to: (1) determine the economic and engineering need for dredging according to existing and reasonably prospective navigation traffic; (2) identify the anticipated locations and volumes of dredged material to be generated within the study area; (3) examine existing dredged material disposal sites and management practices to determine if shortfalls in capacity or opportunities for better management exist; and (4) provide an estimate of the cost of completing the DMMP.
-The Preliminary Assessment determines whether a federal interest exists in participating in a feasibility-level DMMP study and also identifies potential non-federal sponsor(s) of the DMMP.
+The Preliminary Assessment determines whether a federal interest exists in participating in a feasibility-level DMMP study.

-After the PA phase is completed, the DMMP is initiated.
+If the PA phase recommends the development of a DMMP after the PA is completed and approved, the DMMP is initiated.
 The first step is development of a Project Management Plan (PMP) that describes: (1) the scope of the DMMP; (2) the sequence of the studies; (3) a plan for acquisition management covering the various study tasks (labor, contracts, other agency contributions); (4) a plan for public involvement and participation; and (5) an estimated budget, organized by federal fiscal year budget cycle.

-Following review and acceptance of the PMP by the cooperating federal and state agencies, feasibility-level study efforts would commence, subject to the availability of staff and funding.
+Following review and acceptance of the PMP by the project team which also can consist of cooperating federal and state agencies, feasibility-level study efforts would commence, subject to the availability of staff and funding.
 These studies generally focus on the following topics: (1) dredging needs; (2) management options; (3) capacities of placement sites; (4) environmental compliance requirements; (5) potential for beneficial use of dredged material; and (6) indicators of continued economic justification.
 The PMP is considered a "living document," subject to change based on new information and input from the public and other agencies.